cjgammon/SnapSVG-Animator/README.md

 Install the plug-in from the [Adobe add-ons site](https://creative.adobe.com/addons/products/12329).

 ###Manage Extensions Utility
 Install and run the Manage Extensions Utility following the instruction for your platform found [here](http://blogs.adobe.com/flashpro/installing-zxp-extensions-using-the-manage-extensions-utility/).
+Use it to install the .zxp file which can be downloaded [here](https://github.com/cjgammon/SnapSVG-Animator/blob/master/SnapSVGAnimatorPlatform/EclipseProject/SnapSVGAnimator.zxp?raw=true).

-Once it is installed you can create a new 'SnapSVGAnimator' document and publish like normal.
+Once the plug-in is installed you can create a new 'SnapSVGAnimator' document and publish like normal.

 ##More Info
 ####Installing Plug-Ins